-The Value Propsition Session is mandatory for Programme members.
-Startups sometimes object to this on the basis that they have already created a Value Proposition Canvas.
-However, we still need to understand their business if we are to offer appropriate help and the Value Proposition is the best way we have found of doing this.
+I consider a VP session to be something of a necessity when I work with start-ups.
+Founders sometimes object to this on the basis that they have already created a VP Canvas.
+However, I still need to understand their business if I am to offer appropriate help, and the VP is the best way I have found of doing this.

 Establish that there is a problem to be solved

 There are 3 properties of a business solution that a startup needs to establish positively in order to have a chance of being successful: